Trần Ngọc Châu: Release, escape by boat

-The new Communist regime began to question Buddhist monks and laity about their loyalty to its official ideology.
-The state's religious repression methodically advanced.
-Most of the leading Buddhist monks were arrested, went underground, or fled the country; by 1985 their ranks had been cut down to one-third.
-Châu heard that his friend Thich Thien Minh, who had been called a Communist and jailed by Thiệu, "was beaten to death in a Communist prison in 1979."
-Catholics also endured state oppression.

-In 1977 the Socialist Republic of Vietnam (SRV) had encountered sharp opposition from the People's Republic of China (PRC) when the SRV challenged the murderous Communist tyranny in Cambodia.
-In late 1978 the People's Army of Vietnam moved to overthrow the Khmer Rouge regime.
-In response the PRC's People's Liberation Army attacked Vietnam across their mutual border in early 1979; this armed conflict was brief but intense.

-The long-standing Chinese minority in Vietnam, also called the Hoa, was centered in the Cholon district of Ho Chi Minh City (formerly Saigon).
-By 1977 these Sino-Vietnamese began to feel the at-first subtle hostility of their new Communist government.
-Soon the SRV seized the 'opportunity' of the war with China to manifest its dominance over the Hoa.
-The SRV's tactics of oppression increased, step by step; at the end of 1977 it had become severe, with arbitrary arrests and deportations of its Chinese minority.

 Following Châu's release, the friendly senior official from the prison visited him.
 He told Châu he'd been freed so that he could inform on his friends and acquaintances.
 Châu was given a position at the Social Studies Center in Saigon, an elite institution linked to a sister organization in Moscow.
 Chau was assigned the file on the former leaders of the defunct South Vietnamese government.
 From indications at work he understood his role would also include writing reports on his miscellaneous contacts with fellow Vietnamese, which he silently resolved to avoid.

 In 1979, Châu and his family (wife and five of his children) secretly managed to emigrate from Vietnam illegally by boat.
-They arranged to join with a Chinese group from Cholon also intent on fleeing the Socialist Republic of Vietnam.
+They arranged to join with a Chinese group from Cholon also intent on fleeing Vietnam.
 An unofficial policy then let Chinese leave if they paid the police $2500 in gold per person.
 On the open seas, a Soviet Russian ship sighted by chance provided them with supplies.
 The journey was perilous, the boat over-crowded.
 When they landed in Malaysia the boat sank in the surf.
 Malaysia sent them to an isolated island in Indonesia.
 From there Châu with a bribe got a telegram to Keyes Beech, a Los Angeles Times journalist in Bangkok.
 Finally, with help from Beech, they made their way to Singapore and a flight to Los Angeles.
 Their arrival in America followed by several years the initial wave of Vietnamese boat people.